Useful

 What you can achieve under Permitted Development:

+Extensions: You can extend by up to 3m to a terraced or semi-detached house and 4m to a detached property.
+This can add fantastic space to your home!
 You can even add a 2 storey extension under permitted development, which is limited to 3m on all properties.
 In this case, you must have 7m of garden length remaining once the 3m extension is built (so a 10m long garden to start with!).

-Loft Conversions - you can convert your loft to an extra bedroom, office or just extra useable space under permitted development, adding up to 40m3 to a terraced house and up to 50m3 to a semi-detached or detached property (don't worry, we work all the volumes out for you!)
+Loft Conversions: You can convert your loft to an extra bedroom, office or just extra useable space under permitted development, adding up to 40m3 to a terraced house and up to 50m3 to a semi-detached or detached property (don't worry, we work all the volumes out for you!)

-Porches - you can add a porch with an area up to 3m2 as long as it is at least 2m from a highway - this is a great way to add some character to the front of your home, as well as adding somewhere to shelter from the rain and store coats and shoes!
+Porches: You can add a porch with an area up to 3m2 as long as it is at least 2m from a highway - this is a great way to add some character to the front of your home, as well as adding somewhere to shelter from the rain and store coats and shoes!

-Outbuildings - If you would like a home office, a play space for the kids, or maybe a home gym, a garden room could be the best way to go, if you have a decent sized garden.
+Outbuildings: If you would like a home office, a play space for the kids, or maybe a home gym, a garden room could be the best way to go, if you have a decent sized garden.
 The area of the building must not exceed 50% of the total area of your garden.

 Prior Approval - how does this work and what can you achieve?